Trump fined $9,000 for violating gag order in NY hush-money trial

 - Oops!Something went wrong.Please try again later.

-Former U.S. President Donald Trump appears ahead of the start of jury selection at Manhattan Criminal Court on April 15 in New York City.
+Former U.S. President Donald Trump appears ahead of the start of jury selection at Manhattan Criminal Court on April 15, 2024, in New York City.
 Trump faces 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
-(Photo by Jabin Botsford-Pool/Getty Images) (This image cannot be republished unless you have a Getty subscription.)
+(Photo by Jabin Botsford-Pool/Getty Images)

 Former President Donald Trump defied a gag order in his New York state hush-money trial by posting attacks on likely witnesses on his social media platform and campaign website, the judge in the case ruled Tuesday.